Skip to main content

 Fixed-term contracts in Malta should not be ended before the agreed-upon expiration date.
 Under Maltese law, an employer’s premature termination of a fixed-term contract is considered an unfair dismissal.
 However, the natural expiration of a fixed-term contract is not viewed as termination.

-If an employer ends a fixed-term contract early, they are required to pay the employee half of the wages that would have been earned for the remaining contract period.
-Similarly, if an employee leaves before the contract expires, they must pay the employer half of the wages that would have accrued.
-However, if there is a “good and sufficient cause” for either dismissal or resignation, either party may terminate the contract without facing financial penalties.
+If an employer ends a fixed-term contract early, they are generally required to pay the employee half of the wages that would have been earned for the remaining contract period.
+Similarly, if an employee leaves before the contract expires, they may be required to pay the employer half of the wages that would have accrued.
+However, if there is a good and sufficient cause for either dismissal or resignation, either party may terminate the contract without facing financial penalties.

 Termination of Indefinite Contracts by Employers